rks101/eglinux/README.md

 ## lsb_release

-What are the OS major and minor release numbers?
+Q. What are the OS major and minor release numbers?
 And any code name associated with the release?
+A. Check using `lsb_release -a`, `cat /etc/os-release`, and `distro-info -af`

 ```
 $ lsb_release -a
 Distributor ID:	Ubuntu